 Getting a somewhat early start to the day

-The climb to Whitney was tough because even though I reached the highest point I'd ever been the day before on Forester Pass, I was again going to end up at the highest point I'd ever been on Whitney that day.
+The climb to Whitney was tough because even though I reached the highest point I'd ever been the day before on Forester Pass, I was again going to break that personal record again right away by summiting Whitney.
 I ran into Blade and her boyfriend on their way down, and they were able to make it for the sunrise, which sounded pretty epic.

 Leaving behind many tents on the Whitney day hike